- Cochrane UK social media policy (last revised April 2018)

-Hootsuite - is a another website that can be used to post on all uour social media platforms at once.
+Hootsuite - is another website that can be used to post on all your social media platforms at once.
 You can also schedule posts and get useful analytics from the site as to how successful your posts have been.

 Try using Storify to archive your social media activity and impact.

 A great infographic, simply explaining how you use each of the main social media platforms, with regards to health care.

 Another useful infographic giving an overview of social media, also explaining how to begin on each platform, with a mini glossary on each.

 Here are some useful tips on how to retweet successfully.

 A list of useful social media resources is pinned on this Pinterest board.